Top Septic Pumping in

 What are the specific septic tank regulations, typical soil drainage characteristics, and the local permitting authority for Ochiltree County?

-Typical Soil Drainage Characteristics in Perryton, Ochiltree County
+Typical Soil Drainage Characteristics in Perryton, TX

 Implications for Drain Field Design: